 The student must notify the DGS and the Program Manager of the Thesis Advisory Committee membership, date, time, and location of the defense at least four (4) weeks in advance of the defense date.
 The student must submit a copy of the thesis to each member of the committee at least two weeks prior to the final defense and examination.
-The student will fill out the Intent to Graduate Form and take it to the program manager.
-The student will schedule an appointment with Liz Leis or Linda Harris to review the dissertation format.
+The student will fill out the Intent to Graduate Form located in YES by the deadline listed on the Graduate School Calendar.